If you ever drove in Russia, Ukraine, Democratic Republic of Congo or Colombia – then you are well prepared for driving on Polish roads.

 Telescopic batons are legal in Poland (so you can expect to be attacked with one), but I would not recommend using one yourself.

-It can happen that defending yourself or your child you will land a sentence yourself, especially if you hurt the attacker.
+It is not unrealistic that defending yourself or your child you will land a sentence yourself, especially if you hurt the attacker.
+Keep that in mind.

-Because of the above, I recommend the pepper spray – it is better than nothing and unlikely to generate legal problems for you.
+Because of the above, I recommend the pepper spray – it is better than nothing and least likely to generate legal problems for you.
 No long-standing effects the attacker could sue you for.

 If you normally live in a safe country and have no experience with such things, buy two cans and practice with one to see how far it sprays etc. Sooner or later you will have to use it in real life, no time to learn when panicked during attack.